lojacho/nftGallery/README.md

 - Type git clone, and then paste the URL you copied earlier.
 - Press Enter to create your local clone.

-### Install

-Install this project with:

-- Not applicable.

-### Usage

-To run the project, execute the following command:

-- Not applicable.

-### Run tests

-To run tests, run the following command:

-- Not applicable.

 ### Deployment

 You can deploy this project using: